Loksly/in2016/README.md

 )
 ```
 * [HASH partitioning](https://dev.mysql.com/doc/refman/5.7/en/partitioning-hash.html):
-when you use a expression based on one or more attributes of the row and the number of buckets.
+when you use a expression based on one or more attributes and the number of buckets available.
 For example,
 ```mysql
 PARTITION BY HASH( YEAR(fieldname) )